widodo88/centric-ibridge/README.md

 ## Debugging API Service

 It is recommended disable ```restapi.enabled``` in .env file, and use irest.py as entry point for debugging purpose.

-## API Service Authentication

-API Service use OAuth2 as authentication mechanis, and store user database in sqlite database.
-Securing and setting-up first user is a bit tricky.

-- Setup the ```restapi.secret.key``` in .env variable as application secret key
-- Remove ```restapi.admin.username``` from .env variable to enable first user registration
-- Start the Bridge
-- Access API service through 127.0.0.1:8000 and register an admin user
-- After registration successfull, stop the Bridge
-- Add ```restapi.admin.username``` and define admin user in the .env file
-- Start the Bridge
-- Done.